genropy/genropy_saved/docs/genro/bag/bagTwo.rst

 The digest method
 =================

-	Let's introduce a very useful method: the :meth:`gnr.core.gnrbag.Bag.digest` method.
+	Let's introduce a very useful method: the :meth:`digest` method.
 It returns a list of ``n`` tuples including keys and/or values and/or attributes of all the Bag's elements.

 	``n`` is the number of expressions called in the method.